Skip to main content

 Grant County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Unnamed Lake ranks 2 of 10 in Grant County, putting it in the upper tier of locally monitored lakes.
+Within Grant County's 10 graded waters, Unnamed Lake sits at rank 2, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-07-26.
 Grade methodology: LakeGrade methodology.